 Furthermore, unless the discharge or dismissal is for serious misbehaviour, if you are fired or dismissed during her pregnancy, you will be entitled to maternity benefits and a medical bonus.

-9. Challenges faced by the employers:
+9. Challengers faced by the employers

 In India, maternity leave has alleviated a great deal of misery for working women.
 Employers, on the other hand, have their own number of challenges:

 According to the poll, male employees account for the majority of jobs in India.
 Employers are more hesitant to hire women than males because of the looming and obligatory expenses of employing a female over a male counterpart.
 As a result, women of marrying age and newly married women will not be seriously considered for important roles and promotions in the organization.
 Women who have not married yet or who have already had two or more children could have superior work roles and advancement opportunities in the workplace.